Beliavsky/Fortran-code-on-GitHub/README.md

 [astro-api](https://github.com/FrankThomasTveter/astro-api): makes the astronomical calculations for yr.no, by Frank Thomas Tveter et al. The astro-api software uses the JPL ephemeride tables and the SOFA astronomical library, along with algorithms for quick and precise searches, to provide astronomical data on demand, such as sun/moon rise/set, twilight, polar day/night, moon phase, eclipse, solstice times.

+[astro-fortran](https://github.com/jacobwilliams/astro-fortran): modern Fortran implementations of standard models used in fundamental astronomy, by Jacob Williams.
+It is a refactoring of [IAU SOFA](http://marcomaggi.github.io/docs/iausofa.html).

 [astroTools](https://github.com/AstroFloyd/astroTools): command-line tools for astronomy and astrophysics, by AstroFloyd

 [ATES-Code](https://github.com/AndreaCaldiroli/ATES-Code): ATES hydrodynamics code, by AndreaCaldiroli, computes the temperature, density, velocity and ionization fraction profiles of highly irradiated planetary atmospheres, along with the current, steady-state mass loss rate.